Skip to main content

 • Can be null (no external mapping)

-• Not required to be unique across connections, but in most cases you’ll want it to be meaningful
+• Not required to be unique across credentials, but in most cases you’ll want it to be meaningful

 Multi-tenant patterns

-If you’re building a platform where multiple end users connect to the same source, external_id is how you keep track of which connection belongs to which user.
+If you’re building a platform where multiple end users connect to the same source, external_id is how you keep track of which credential belongs to which user.

 The simplest pattern.
-Each user in your system has a single connection per source.
+Each user in your system has a single credential per source.
 Use your internal user ID as the external_id.

 {